shadowboxingapp/shadowboxingapp.github.io/_posts/2020-12-20-build-custom-combos-boxing-app.md

 <div style='text-align: center'><img src='/assets/screenshots/web_screenshot_8.png' style='width: 250px;margin: 10px 0px 30px 0px;' alt='Build boxing combos from your iPhone'/></div>

 Once you've added a few combinations, go back to your custom workout and start training.
 The app will call out punches so you can execute the techniques.
-Think of it like a [virtual pad work boxing session](/pad-work-boxing-reflexes/)!
+Think of it like a [virtual pad work boxing session](/pad-work-boxing-reflexes/) using your iOS device!
+You then just need to follow along and throw the right punches as the app says so.
+To improve the effectiveness of the workout, it's better to not stay static and keep moving around in between combos.

 {% include getapp.html %}